Annual Nature Programs for Ages 12-19

 Includes Autumn 4-day camping trip and Winter week-long backpacking adventures.

-To grow our program for teens, we looked once again to earth-based cultures of the world, where whole communities raise up their young ones together.
-Our experienced naturalist and academic mentors bring together Coyote (Nature) Mentoring practices; the 8 Shields Cultural Mentoring Model developed by author, naturalist, and anthropologist Jon Young; tracking and scout skills taught by master tracker Tom Brown, Jr.; the compelling work of author Richard Louv; their unique gifts; and more when planning an inspiring week of interconnected learning experiences for teens.
+As we evolve our programs for adolescents, we continue to gain wisdom from the practices of earth-based cultures of the world, where friends and family raise up their young ones together.
+When planning a season of experiences on the land, our trained naturalist and academic mentors pass forward a range of nature connection practices: aspects of the 8 Shields Cultural Mentoring Model developed by author, naturalist, and anthropologist Jon Young; tracking and scout skills taught by master tracker Tom Brown, Jr.; the Nature-Led approach of Rx Outside created by O.N. co-founder Kathleen Lockyer; and their own unique mastery of a range of Primitive Skills and Ancestral Arts.

 A week in the life of a Nature Academy student…

-At the heart of Nature Connection Education is time spent on the land having extended and consistent interactions with the natural world.
+At the heart of Nature Connection Education is extended time spent on the land in consistent interaction with the natural world.
 We consider nature to be our primary instructor.
-Experienced naturalist mentors facilitate our encounters with the elements, plants and mammals, birds and insects, mountains, meadows, and seasides.
-It’s full bodied, direct experience learning.
+Experienced mentors facilitate our encounters with the elements, plants and mammals, birds and insects, mountains, meadows, and seasides.
+This is full bodied, direct experience learning, and it’s essential for our well-being.

 Seeding for future crafting